Masterpiece – Activity Level Guide

 This morning we’ll make the steady climb up Mount John though forest and tussock to the observatory at the top.
 As we walk, we’ll look out over 360-degree views across the impressive Mackenzie Basin flats and surrounding mountains and lakes.

 After a relaxed breakfast, the morning is yours to explore the city of Christchurch and its many delights.
 Christchurch is undergoing an urban regeneration project but still retains a garden-like quality with much to see and do.
-Alternatively, take it up a notch and join your guides on the Bridle Path walk.
-Offering amazing scenery over Christchurch and Lyttleton Harbour, this trail retraces the footsteps of the forefathers of this city.
+Alternatively, take it up a notch and join your guides on the Godley Head Track.
+Offering incredible coastal views and the historic remains of some of New Zealand's WWII coastal defences.
 This afternoon we’ll travel north a short distance to the seaside settlement of Kaikoura on the East Coast, where we’ll stay the night.

 Day 5: Dolphin Swim and Lochmara Lodge